Why is dithering important to your 32bit mix if you want to release or send it to someone 16bit or 24bit and even mp3 of your project?

 So what to do?
 Always use the option dithering, even if you don’t know what it is in the output of your render of a file of 24bit or 16bit or mp3.

-The last picture explains to you that 16 bit is the division of shorter, and the higher digital bit makes the division higher.
-Imagine you cut out each of the parts that are in between to make room for a 16bit; then, you are making cuts that make cutting sound.
+The last picture explains that 16 bit is the shorter division, and the higher digital bit makes the division higher.
+Imagine you cut out each of the parts in between to make room for a 16bit; then, you are making cuts that make cutting sound.
 Without dithering, you don’t route it into a better solution; in fact, you will then probably hear clipping on certain types of music.

 Here is the option in the rendering option you might want to tick on: